Building entity views

 DispatchingEntityViewFactory and EntityViewProcessor

-EntityModule has only a single implementation of EntityViewFactory
+EntityModule has only a single implementation of EntityViewFactory in the form of the DefaultEntityViewFactory.

-The DefaultEntityViewFactory
+The DefaultEntityViewFactory:

 -